fkutzner/IncrementalMonkey/README.md

 `monkey` creates a file `monkey-<id>-<runNumber>-crashed.mtr` rsp. `monkey-<id>-<runNumber>-incorrect.mtr` in the current working directory.
 These files contain traces of IPASIR calls inducing the undesired behavior.
-Note that `monkey` does not distinguish failures in `solver.so` from test oracle failures.
+Currently, `monkey` does not distinguish failures in `solver.so` from test oracle failures.
+If you suspect a test oracle failure, you can run the trace on a different IPASIR implementation using the `replay` command (see below).

 The testing process can be customized in a number of ways (test instance generation parameters, timeout, execution limits, ...).